ame307/UniversityProjects/README.md

 ## Java Game - Have To Kill People

 We learnt about the **clean coding**, **design patterns** so we had to represent our knowledge with a little java application.
-I know that we should to practice clean coding here but to be honest in the last 2 years I did not use java so I forgot a lot however I did this.
-I know it looks like wierd but I can explain that.
+I know that we should to practice clean coding here, but to be honest in the last 2 years I did not use java so I forgot a lot altough I did this.
+I know it looks like wierd, but I can explain that.
 I heard that sentence from a girl in youtube video where she played with an FPS game and It was so funny and I am a really bad designer so I needed some motivation.

 So we had to implement at least two pattern in this project.
 I used the **builder pattern** to build up those stickmans.
-It can be male or female and there is 4 style with each gender.
+It can be male or female and there is 4 style for each gender.
 They also have names but you can only see it in the logs.
 Yes, we had to log every action.
 The other pattern was the **prototype pattern** that I used for to display the weapons.
 I also had to use **MVVM** model and there is it.
 A little stress relief game.

 Some screenshot about the game: